-In March 2010, the US Congress passed HR 3590, the Patient Protection and Affordable Care Act (PPACA), and HR 4872, the Health Care and Education Reconciliation Act of 2010.
-President Barack Obama signed them both into law, along with Executive Order 13535 restricting federal funds from being used for abortion services.
-On Thursday June 28, 2012 the US Supreme Court upheld the constitutionality of the PPACA in a 5-4 ruling.
+In Mar.
+2010, the US Congress passed HR 3590, the Patient Protection and Affordable Care Act (PPACA), and HR 4872, the Health Care and Education Reconciliation Act of 2010.
+President Barack Obama signed both into law in late Mar.
+2010.
+The PPACA included an individual mandate that imposed tax penalties on people who chose not to buy health insurance.
+On June 28, 2012, the US Supreme Court upheld the constitutionality of the PPACA in a 5-4 ruling.

-Proponents of the health care legislation have called it a "historic victory" and "landmark legislation" that reforms the US health care system by reigning in health care costs, making health care more affordable, and protecting consumers from unfair insurance practices.
-They cite the Congressional Budget Office which reports that by 2021, it will reduce the nation’s deficit by about $210 billion.
+Proponents of the health care legislation, frequently referred to as Obamacare, have called it a historic political achievement and landmark legislation that reformed the US health care system by lowering health care costs, making health care more affordable, and protecting consumers.
+They cited the Congressional Budget Office estimates that it would reduce the nation’s deficit by about $210 billion.

-Opponents have called it a "socialist" and "unconstitutional" government takeover of the health care system that will increase the cost of health care, decrease the quality, and entrench a new entitlement.
-They say the law will increase the nation’s deficit $340-$700 billion over the next decade.
+Opponents have called it a socialist and unconstitutional government takeover of the health care system that would increase the cost of health care, decrease the quality, and entrench a new entitlement.
+They said the law will increase the nation’s deficit $340-$700 billion over the next decade.
 In 2011 and 2012 the House of Representatives voted 36 different times to repeal or replace Obamacare.
-Read more...